 - In a clean bowl, whisk the egg whites with pinch of salt until they are stiff.

-- Add half the sugar-vanilla-lemon-zest mixture to the yolks and whisk for a couple of minutes until the mixture turns pale and into an airy cream.
+- Add the 200g sugar-vanilla-lemon-zest mixture to the yolks and whisk for a couple of minutes until the mixture turns pale and into an airy cream.

 - Stir the mascarpone well and slowly incorporate it by hand into the yolk and sugar mixture.